RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 to ground yourself.

-Personally, I've found that most of my friends were aware of _when_ I was going into dissociative states, just not what they were.
+Personally, I've found that most of my friends were aware of _when_ I was going into dissociative states, but did not understand just not what they were.
 For me particularly, I tend to dissociate in emotionally charged situations, particularly intense conversations.
-And when I do dissociate in these situations I go from being tactfully truthfully, to brutally honest in a way that can be quite hurtful.
+And when I do dissociate in these situations I go from being tactfully truthful to brutally honest in a way that can be quite hurtful.
 And I'm capable of being hurtful in this way precisely because I have dissociated from my own feelings.

 ### Body Scan